afnfyz/docs/aws_restart/ccp.md

 origin for the content that you want to deliver, which can be an S3 bucket, an EC2 instance, or a load balancer, among other options.

+**CloudFront vs Global Accelerator**

+CloudFront is a content delivery network (CDN) that caches and delivers content from edge locations to end-users.
+It is primarily used for delivering static and dynamic content such as images, videos, and HTML files.
+CloudFront caches the content at edge locations located closer to the users, thereby reducing the latency and improving the performance.

+Global Accelerator is a service that routes traffic through the AWS global network to improve the availability and performance of applications.
+It works by creating static IP addresses that act as a fixed entry point to your application endpoints in one or more AWS regions.
+It routes traffic through the AWS global network and optimizes the path to your application endpoints based on the network conditions.

+The main difference between CloudFront and Global Accelerator is their use case.
+CloudFront is used primarily for content delivery and is optimized for delivering static and dynamic content to end-users.
+Global Accelerator, on the other hand, is used for improving the availability and performance of applications by routing traffic through the AWS global network.

+Another key difference is that CloudFront uses caching to deliver content from edge locations, while Global Accelerator routes traffic through the AWS global network to reach the optimal endpoint.

 ### Database and Storage.
 **Amazon Elastic Block Storage EBS**
 <img width="1012" alt="image"